LucaPrevi0o/NovaLanguage/docs/architecture.md

 This should parse as two class declarations, then fail during duplicate declaration validation.

+> [!IMPORTANT]
+> This boundary is intentional architecture.
+> Parser changes should not reintroduce checks for undefined names, duplicate declarations, invalid assignment targets, type mismatches, overload resolution, access control, or inheritance validity.
+> Those checks belong in semantic passes so the front end can produce a complete AST and deterministic diagnostics.

 ## Parser scopes versus semantic scopes

 The codebase still contains parser-level scope machinery and semantic-level scope machinery.